 The standard cohort for each Track-HD centre will be 30 early disease subjects, 30 premanifest individuals and 30 control subjects.
+Sites will additionally recruit premanifest subjects in year 3 to replace withdrawals.

 5.8.2 Inclusion criteria

 Written informed consent must be obtained from the subject, who must agree to all the assessments.